sebastiencabonbw/documentation-ia-product/documentation/igrc-platform/self-managed/02-integrations/iddm.md

 ### Active Directory backend configuration

 The Active Directory domain backend must be configured in the Identity Data Management control panel.
-To create the required hierarchy in IDDM please follow these steps:
+To create the required hierarchy in Identity Data Management, follow these steps:

 - In the "Directory Namespace" tab, create a new naming context `o=IDAAD` based on a virtual tree.